-Your Compensation does not include any reimbursements or other expense allowances, fringe benefits, moving expenses, deferred compensation and welfare benefits, eRewards (to include Spot Awards), Paid Time Off Buyback Program, retention bonuses, sign-on bonuses, SCA fringe benefit cash payments, the taxable value of any restricted stock or any qualified or nonqualified stock options, all bonuses paid solely as a result of result of a stock sale, or an asset sale, involving the Employer or a Related Employer (other than accelerated regular bonuses paid by the Employer or a Related Employer (other than accelerated regular bonuses paid by the Employer or a Related Employer (other than accelerated regular bonuses paid by the Employer or a Related Employer (other than accelerated regular bonuses paid by the Employer or a Related Employer (other than accelerated regular bonuses paid by the Employer or a Related Employer (other than accelerated regular bonuses paid by the Employer or a Related Employer (other than accelerated regular bonuses paid by the Employer or a Related Employer (other than accelerated regular bonuses paid by the Employer or a Related Employer (other than accelerated regular bonuses paid by the Employer or a Related Employer (other than accelerated regular bonuses paid by the Employer or a Related Employer (other than accelerated regular bonuses paid by the Employer or a Related Employer (other than accelerated regular bonuses paid by the Employer or a Related Employer (other than accelerated regular bonuses paid by the Employer or a Related Employer (other than accelerated regular bonuses being the Employer or a Related Employer (other than accelerated regular bonuses paid by the Employer or a Related Employer or a Related Employer) or Kroll, Inc. (Kroll) attributable solely to periods of employment by any employee on or before the Closing Date of the acquisition of Kroll pursuant to the Stock Purchase Agreement dated June 6, 2010, by and among Altegrity and MMC and any payments made under the
+Your Compensation does not include any reimbursements or other expense allowances, fringe benefits, moving expenses, deferred compensation and welfare benefits, eRewards (to include Spot Awards), Paid Time Off Buyback Program, retention bonuses, sign-on bonuses, SCA fringe benefit cash payments, the taxable value of any restricted stock or any qualified or nonqualified stock options, all bonuses paid solely as a result of result of a stock sale, or an asset sale, involving the Employer or a Related Employer (other than accelerated regular bonuses paid by the Employer or a Related Employer that would otherwise be included in the definition of Compensation, or any payments made by Altegrity on behalf of Marsh & McLennan Companies, Inc. (MMC) or Kroll, Inc. (Kroll) attributable solely to periods of employment by any employee on or before the Closing Date of the acquisition of Kroll pursuant to the Stock Purchase Agreement dated June 6, 2010, by and among Altegrity and MMC and any payments made under the Kroll Inc. Key Employee Retention and Incentive Plan whether paid by Altegrity or Kroll.

 Your Compensation for your first year of eligible Plan participation will only include that portion of your Compensation earned while you are eligible to participate.
-Tax laws limit the amount of compensation that may be taken into account each Plan Year; the maximum amount for the 2017 Plan Year is \$270,000, and may be further adjusted by the IRS periodically.
+Tax laws limit the amount of compensation that may be taken into account each Plan Year; the maximum amount for the 2020 Plan Year is \$285,000, and may be further adjusted by the IRS periodically.